harshaneigapula/ios_mcp/README.md

 ## 🛠️ Utility Tools

 - **`read_image`**: Reads an image file (JPG, HEIC, etc.) from the device, resizes it (max 1024px), and returns a base64 encoded string.
 Useful for passing images to Vision-capable LLMs.
+(Most of the LLMs don't support image input as of now.
+More testing is needed here.)
 - **`mount_device_for_file_access`**: Manually mounts the device if you need to perform operations outside the standard scan flow.

 ## Testing